USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

 * The load on the system CPU and system Memory is monitored in the Windows Status Bar at the bottom of the GUI window.
 * The Event Monitor provides a continuous stream of information gathered from the simultaneous OMEGA processes.

-When the model run is completed, the 'Run Model' page will look similar to :numref:`ug_label5` below.
+When the model run is completed, the 'Run Model' tab will look similar to :numref:`ug_label5` below.

 .. _ug_label5:
 .. figure:: _static/gui_figures/gui_model_complete.jpg